-“The MSC Divina, will actually provide two chartered calls.
-They are traveling out of the Southern US, into Brazil for World Cup Soccer and they will stop in Grenada on their way down to Brazil and on their way back up again,” Mrs. Roberts informed.
+“The MSC Divina will actually provide two chartered calls.
+They are travelling out of the Southern US, into Brazil for World Cup Soccer and they will stop in Grenada on their way down to Brazil and on their way back up again,” Mrs Roberts informed.

 According to the GBT’s cruise schedule for the rest of the month, Grenada expects calls from – Celebrity Eclipse on November 22; Balmoral on November 23; Emerald Princess on November 24; Ventura on November 25; Celebrity Summit and the Silver Cloud on November 27; the MSC Musica (inaugural call) on November 28; and AIDA Luna on November 30.
 This is a combined total cruise passenger capacity of 17,795 passengers, of which approximately 60% are expected to either book scheduled Tours (35-40%), and take independent Taxi Trips (15-20%) of Grenada’s touristic offerings.